IoanaGeorgia/IoanaGeorgia/README.md

 -  I think learning is a life-long process.
 Also, I like cats a lot. 😺 Looking forward to working with you.

 ##  Languages and Tools:

--HTML5
+- HTML5

--CSS
+- CSS

--JS -beginner
+- JS -beginner

--PYTHON -beginner
+- PYTHON -beginner